Congratulations on deciding to build your own computer! In this guide, we’ll take you through the building process one step at a time.

 After you’ve gotten everything updated, the next thing you’ll want to do is put your computer under stress and monitor its temperatures.

 For a list of tools you can use to stress test your system, check out our guide The 11 Best Tools to Stress Test Your PC (CPU, RAM, & GPU).
+Also, check out our guide on Safe GPU Operating Temperature Ranges to get an idea of what temperature your GPU should be running at.

 *NOTE: For a less hardcore way of testing your system, you can just start playing some demanding games and monitor how hot your CPU and GPU are running.
 (You can use Core Temp and GPU-Z to monitor your CPU and GPU.)